How do I close my deceased parents' checking account?

 Before the bank turns over the money, it will quite reasonably insist on proof that you have the right to it.
 There are several ways to produce such proof:

-If the estate is small enough, under state law, to qualify for "small estate" procedures instead of regular probate, you may be able to claim the property with a simple affidavit, in which you swear that you are entitled to the money under state law.
-Or you may be able to use simplified (summary) probate procedures.
-Your state may offer one or both of these methods.
+• Take advantage of simplified probate procedures.
+If, under state law, the estate is small enough to qualify for "small estate" procedures instead of regular probate, you might be able to claim the property with a simple affidavit, in which you swear that you are entitled to the money under state law.
+Or you might be able to use simplified (summary) probate procedures.
+Your state might offer one or both of these methods.

-If you're not sure how to proceed, now's a good time to find a probate lawyer for advice.
+If you don't qualify to use one of these procedures, or if you're not sure how to proceed, now's a good time to find a probate lawyer for advice.

 Get Professional Help